modernistik/parse-stack/README.md

 - Queries support with caching middleware.
 (Reduces API usage)
 - Support for all Parse data types.
 - One-to-One, One-to-Many and Many-to-Many relations.
-- Inegration with Parse Cloud Code Webhooks.
+- Integration with Parse Cloud Code Webhooks.
 - Send Push notifications with advanced targeting.
 - Schema upgrades and migrations.